finos-labs/cafex/libs/cafex_ui/README.md

 # CAFE-UI

 CAFE-UI is a Python package that provides tools and utilities for web UI and mobile app testing.
-It is part of the CAFE (Core Automation Framework Enhancements) monorepo.
+It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ### Features